2. Markov Processes#

 are constant functions (with \(Q\) measure one), then it is possible to construct \(\{ X_t : t=0,1,2,...\}\) as a stationary and ergodic Markov process with \({\mathbb T}\) as the one-period conditional expectation operator and \(Q\) as the initial distribution for \(X_0\).

 Evidently, ergodicity is a property that obtains relative to a stationary distribution \(Q\) of the Markov process.
 If there are multiple stationary distributions, it is possible that there is a function \(f\) that is constant under one stationary probability distribution, \(Q,\) and ceases to be constant with probability one and still solves \({\mathbb T}f = f\) with other choices of a stationary distribution.
-All of this is consistent with our decomposition of measure-preserving probabilities discussed in Chapter Laws of Large Numbers and Stochastic Processes.
+All of this is consistent with our decomposition of measure-preserving probabilities discussed in Chapter 1.
 Our aim in this section is to provide an interpretable sufficient condition for constructing initial probabilities for a Markov process that imply an ergodic ``building block.’’

 Suppose now we consider any Borel set \(\mathfrak{b}\) of \(\mathcal{X}\) that has \(Q\) measure that is neither zero nor one.
-Let \(f\) be constructed as in (2.5) without restricting \(\mathfrak{b}\) to be an invariant event in \(\mathfrak{J}\).
+Let \(f\) be constructed as the indicator function of the set \(\mathfrak{b}\) without restricting \(\mathfrak{b}\) to be an invariant event in \(\mathfrak{J}\).
 Then \(\mathbb{T}^j\) applied to \(f\) is the conditional probability of \(\left\{X_j \in \mathfrak{b}\right\}\) as of date zero.
 If we want time series averages to converge to unconditional expectations, we must require that the set \(\mathfrak{b}\) be visited eventually with positive probability.
-To account properly for all possible future dates we use a mathematically convenient resolvent operator defined by
+To account properly for all possible future dates, we use a mathematically convenient resolvent operator defined by

-Notice that If \(f\) is an eigenfunction of \(\mathbb{T}\) associated with a unit eigenvalue, then the same is true for \(\mathbb{T}^j\) and hence for \(\mathbb{M}\).
+Notice that if \(f\) is an eigenfunction of \(\mathbb{T}\) associated with a unit eigenvalue, then the same is true for \(\mathbb{T}^j\) and hence for \(\mathbb{M}\).
 Suppose that \(f\) is an indicator function for a set \(\mathfrak{b}\) with positive \(Q\) probability.
-The conditional expectation, \({\mathbb T}^j\) compute probabilities of the Markov process visiting \(\mathfrak{b}\) in future time periods given a current state \(x\).
-Applying \({\mathbb M}\) to this indicator function and asking that it be strictly positive, gives a formal sense that the Markov process eventually visits the set \(\mathfrak{b}\).
+The conditional expectations \(\mathbb{T}^j\) compute probabilities of the Markov process visiting \(\mathfrak{b}\) in future time periods given a current state \(x\).
+Applying \({\mathbb M}\) to this indicator function and asking that it be strictly positive gives a formal sense that the Markov process eventually visits the set \(\mathfrak{b}\).
 The following proposition extends this restriction to all nonnegative functions that are distinct from zero.
 This is sufficient for the Markov process to be ergodic.

 Proposition 2.3